-Playground Supervision: School personnel supervise the playground Monday, Tuesday, Thursday, and Friday from 7:50 a.m. to 8:05 a.m. and at regularly scheduled recesses.
-School personnel supervise the playground on Wednesday morning from 8:50 a.m. to 9:05 a.m.
-There is NO staff supervision prior to 15 minutes before the bell, please do not leave children on campus before supervision times.
+Playground Supervision: School personnel supervise the playground Monday, Tuesday, Thursday, and Friday from 7:55 a.m. to 8:10 a.m. and at regularly scheduled recesses.
+School personnel supervise the playground on Wednesday morning from 8:40 a.m. to 8:55 a.m.
+There is NO staff supervision on the playground prior to 15 minutes before the bell, please do not leave children on campus before supervision times.
 Students who walk or ride bicycles to and from school are to leave the school grounds for home immediately after dismissal.

-For reasons of safety and supervision, children should not arrive at school before 7:50 a.m. or 8:50 a.m. on Wednesdays nor remain at school after dismissal unless enrolled in "Club" or participating in another supervised activity.
+For reasons of safety and supervision, children should not arrive at school before 7:55 a.m. (or 8:40 a.m. on Wednesdays) nor remain at school after dismissal unless enrolled in "Club" or participating in another supervised activity.
 BV Club is open to assist parents with childcare during unsupervised times.
 BV Club can be contacted for rates and availability at 925-930-0272.
-I ask that all families sign up for BV Club, even if on a "drop in" only basis.
+Lask that all families sign up for BV Club, even if on a "drop in" only basis.
 Then we all know that every child has a place to go after school.
 Just a little paperwork for a lot of peace of mind.

 Your promptness in picking children up after school is very important.
-Please remember, if your children are playing on campus after school and are not enrolled in BV Club, it is your, the parent/guardian's, responsibility to directly supervise their play.
+Please remember, if your children are playing on campus after school and are not enrolled in BV Club, it is your, the parent/guardian's,responsibility to directly supervise their play.
 Unsupervised students on campus during these times will be taken to the office to contact parents by telephone.